Mallick17/Cloud-Computing/README.md

 - For businesses, using the cloud reduces IT costs since they don’t need to maintain their own servers.
 Small businesses, in particular, benefit because they can afford cloud services instead of building their own infrastructure.
 The cloud also makes it easier for companies to work globally since employees and customers can access the same files and apps from anywhere.

 ### How does cloud computing work?
 [Click to View Detailed Version](https://www.cloudflare.com/learning/cloud/what-is-the-cloud/)
+Cloud computing is powered by a network of remote servers hosted on the Internet.
+These servers are used to store and manage data, run applications, and provide computing resources on demand.
+Essentially, when you use cloud services, your data and software are hosted on these remote servers rather than on your personal computer or on local servers in your office.
+- **Example**: When you use Google Docs, your documents are stored on Google's cloud servers, not on your personal device.
+You can access these documents from any device connected to the internet, and Google handles everything from storage to security.
-- Cloud computing works thanks to virtualization, which creates virtual computers that act like real ones.
+- Cloud computing works, thanks to virtualization, which creates virtual computers that act like real ones.
 These "virtual machines" are separated from each other, so they don’t interfere with each other’s data, even if they share the same physical server.
 - Virtual machines allow one server to run many virtual servers, making better use of hardware.
 This lets cloud providers offer services to many customers at once, keeping costs low.
 - Cloud services are always available, as providers back up data on multiple machines and in different locations.
 Users can access the cloud via a browser or app from any device, connecting through the internet.